 On December 17, 2015, the ministry released Patients First: A Proposal to Strengthen Patient-Centred Health Care in Ontario, a discussion paper that outlined proposed changes for the health system.
-The proposed structural changes would see Local Health Integration Networks assume responsibility for home and community care and system integration, and have greater involvement with primary care, and improved linkages with population health planning.
+The structural changes will see Local Health Integration Networks assume responsibility for home and community care and system integration, and have greater involvement with primary care, and improved linkages with population health planning.

 The proposal highlighted the need to address structural issues in Ontario’s health care system to improve the accessibility, integration, and consistency of patient care.